Did This Former Obama Official Just Find Amelia Earhart?

 Ballard’s expedition will take him to the remote Pacific island of Nikumaroro.
 But the explorer’s winding journey also involves a crucial turn through Foggy Bottom.

 That’s where Dr. Kurt Campbell, a former State Department officer in the Obama administration, first laid eyes on a mysterious photograph—and asked his buddies in the Pentagon to try to make sense of it.
-What Campbell learned would inspire him to reject the conventional view about what befell Earhart’s plane, and eventually to call up Ballard.
+What Campbell learned would inspire him to reject the conventional view about what befell Earhart’s plane, and eventually to call up Ballard himself.

-It’s uncertain whether Ballard’s team will be successful (and plenty of other theories persist).
+It’s uncertain whether Ballard’s team will be successful (and plenty of other Earhart theories persist).
 But if Earhart’s remains are discovered on Nikumaroro, then Campbell’s intervention will have proven decisive.
-In an interview edited and condensed for clarity, Campbell—who lives in Friendship Heights and now consults on Asian affairs—described how he came to believe the theory, and why he thinks Ballard will be successful.
+In an interview edited and condensed for clarity, Campbell—who lives in Friendship Heights and now consults on Asian affairs—described how he came to believe the theory, and why he thinks Ballard will ultimately be successful.

 Washingtonian: How did you become an Amelia Earhart nerd?